Catastrophic Interference in Reinforcement Learning: A Solution Based on Context Division and Knowledge Distillation: Introduction

 \begin{itemize} \item[1)] A novel context division strategy is proposed for the single-task RL.
 It is essential as the widely studied multi-task CRL methods cannot be used directly to reduce interference in the single-task RL due to the lack of predefined task boundaries.
 This strategy can detect contexts adaptively online, so that each context can be regarded as a task in multi-task settings.
-In this way, we bridge the gap between the multi-task CRL and the single-task RL in terms of the catastrophic interference problem.
+In this way, the strategies designed for the multi-task CRL can be used in the single-task RL to mitigate catastrophic interference.

-\item[2)] A novel RL training scheme called CDaKD based on multi-head neural networks is proposed following the context division strategy.
-By incorporating the knowledge distillation loss into the objective function, our method can better alleviate the interference suffered in the single-task RL than existing methods in an online and incremental manner.
+\item[2)] A novel RL training scheme called IQ based on multi-head neural networks is proposed following the context division strategy.
+By incorporating the knowledge distillation loss into the objective function, IQ can better alleviate the interference suffered in the single-task RL than existing methods in a fully online manner.

-\item[3)] A high-dimensional state representation method based on the random convolutional encoder is introduced, which further boosts the performance of CDaKD on high-dimensional complex RL tasks.
+\item[3)] A fixed random encoder is introduced into the context division of high-dimensional state spaces, which further stabilizes the performance of IQ on complex RL tasks ({\em e.g.}, image-level inputs) compared with the underlying RL trained encoder.

-\item[4)] The CDaKD framework is highly flexible and can be incorporated into various RL models.
-Experiments on classic control tasks and high-dimensional complex tasks demonstrate the overall superiority of our method over baselines in terms of plasticity and stability, confirming the effectiveness of the context division strategy. \end{itemize}
+\item[4)] Extensive experiments on a suite of OpenAI Gym standard benchmark environments ranging from classic control tasks to high-dimensional complex Arcade Learning Environments (ALE) \cite{bellemare2013arcade} under various replay buffer capacity settings are conducted to validate that the overall superiority of our method over baselines in terms of the stability and the maximum achieved cumulative reward. \end{itemize}

 The rest of this paper is organized as follows.
 Section II reviews the relevant strategies for alleviating catastrophic interference as well as context detection and identification.
-Section III introduces the nature of RL in terms of continuous learning and gives a definition of catastrophic interference in the single-task RL.
-The details of CDaKD are shown in Section IV, and experimental results and analyses are presented in Section V. Finally, this paper is concluded in Section VI with some discussions and directions for future work.
+Section III introduces the nature of RL in terms of continual learning and gives an example analysis of catastrophic interference in the single-task RL.
+The details of IQ are shown in Section IV, and experimental results and analyses are presented in Section V. Finally, this paper is concluded in Section VI with some discussions and directions for future work.